saurabhpati/vending-machine/README.md

 }

 4. If you are using any other editor, the 'tsconfig.json' file remains the same while you need to figure out configuring the build operation provided by the editor.

+A very important note: Do not forget to build your changes before viewing them.